 Discretionary Expenditures.
-Refer to expenditure items that can be changed or adjusted depending on government available fiscal spending priorities, space, and absorptive capacity of agencies.
-This type of expenditure is usually annually appropriated Congress and enacted as the general appropriations law.
-By expense class, expenditure items that fall under this category include maintenance expenses tied up with the implementation of programs/projects, expenditure fund and regular subsidy to GOCCs.
-Capital expenditures for both infrastructure and non-infrastructure programs/projects. including infusion to GOCCs are also considered under the discretionary portion of the budget.
+Refer to expenditure items that can be changed or adjusted depending on government spending priorities, available fiscal space, and absorptive capacity of agencies.
+This type of expenditure is appropriated annually by usually Congress and enacted as the general appropriations law.
+By expense class, expenditure items that fall under this category include maintenance expenses tied up with the implementation of programs/projects, tax various expenditure fund and regular subsidy to GOCCs.
+Capital expenditures for both infrastructure and non-infrastructure programs/projects, including equity infusion to GOCCs are also considered under the discretionary portion of the budget.